 Video generation has witnessed significant advancements, yet evaluating these models remains a challenge.
 A comprehensive evaluation benchmark for video generation is indispensable for two reasons: 1) Existing metrics do not fully align with human perceptions; 2) An ideal evaluation system should provide insights to inform future developments of video generation.
 To this end, we present VBench, a comprehensive benchmark suite that dissects "video generation quality" into specific, hierarchical, and disentangled dimensions, each with tailored prompts and evaluation methods.
 VBench has three appealing properties: 1) Comprehensive Dimensions: VBench comprises 16 dimensions in video generation (e.g., subject identity inconsistency, motion smoothness, temporal flickering, and spatial relationship, etc).
 The evaluation metrics with fine-grained levels reveal individual models' strengths and weaknesses.
 2) Human Alignment: We also provide a dataset of human preference annotations to validate our benchmarks' alignment with human perception, for each evaluation dimension respectively.
 3) Valuable Insights: We look into current models' ability across various evaluation dimensions, and various content types.
 We also investigate the gaps between video and image generation models.
-We will open-source VBench, including all prompts, evaluation methods, generated videos, and human preference annotations, and also include more video generation models in VBench to drive forward the field of video generation.
+4) Versatile Benchmarking: VBench++ is designed to evaluate a wide range of video generation tasks, including text-to-video and image-to-video.
+We introduce a high-quality Image Suite with an adaptive aspect ratio to enable fair evaluations across different image-to-video generation settings.
+Beyond assessing technical quality, VBench++ evaluates the trustworthiness of generative models, providing a more holistic view of model performance.
+5) Full Open-Sourcing: We fully open-source VBench, including all prompts, evaluation methods, generated videos, and human preference annotations.
+We also continually add new video generation models to the VBench leaderboard to drive forward the field of video generation.

 We visualize the evaluation results of various publicly available video generation models across 16 VBench dimensions.
 We normalize the results per dimension for clearer comparisons.